Back to Comparisons

 Best for: Landlords who want rent records inside a broader self-management file.

-Landlord Wise supports rent records, rent schedules, manual payment tracking, arrears evidence, tenant and property records, documents, maintenance, tenant communication, Wise AI guidance, WA Form 21 and WA Form 1A workflows, WA Form 1AA lease generation, existing signed lease upload and WA/QLD condition reports.
+Landlord Wise supports rent records, rent schedules, manual payment tracking, arrears evidence, tenant and property records, tenant portal workflows, documents, maintenance, tenant communication, Wise AI guidance, guided lease workflows, existing signed lease upload, notice records and condition report workflows.

-Choose Landlord Wise if you care about the full evidence file around rent: lease terms, rent schedule, arrears notes, notices, documents, tenant communication and maintenance records.
-Choose a payment-first app if your main goal is simply to automate rent debits as soon as possible.
+Choose Landlord Wise if you care about the full evidence file around rent: lease terms, rent schedule, arrears notes, notices, documents, tenant portal records, tenant communication and maintenance records.
+If your only requirement is a standalone debit rail, compare payment-first apps carefully; if you also need the landlord record around each payment, Landlord Wise is the stronger self-management choice.

 What to check before choosing a rent collection app